microsoft/vscode-dev-containers/containers/python-3-postgres/README.md

 ## Using this definition with an existing folder

-First, for convenience, this definition will automatically install dependencies from your `requirements.txt` file when the container is built.
-However, note that `requirements.txt` in the root of this definition folder is **only present for testing** and is not used or required by the definition itself.
+Note that `requirements.txt` in the root of this definition folder is **only present for testing** and is not used or required by the definition itself.

 Second, only the integrated terminal is supported by the Remote - Containers extension.
 You may need to modify `launch.json` configurations to include the following value if an external console is used.